Q. What forms do I need to complete?

 Q. What financial aid is available at King's College?

-A. There are many different programs available including the King's College scholarships and need-based grants, federal campus-based programs such as SEOG Grants, Perkins Loans and federal work-study, the federal Pell Grant and federal Stafford and PLUS Loans.
+A. There are many different programs available including the King's College scholarships and need-based grants, federal campus-based programs such as SEOG Grants and federal work-study, the federal Pell Grant and federal Stafford and PLUS Loans.
 Most King's College students receive a combination of merit-based scholarships, need-based grants, need-based loans and student employment.
 Go to scholarship and financial aid for a complete listing of aid programs at King's.

 Q. Is there an income cut-off for financial aid?